insha-py/3D-reconstruction-capstone/README.md

 This repository contains my capstone work on 3D reconstruction from multiple 2D images.
-The project focuses on understanding the core ideas from Multiple View Geometry and implementing small experiments that connect the theory to actual image data.
-The main experiments include estimating a fundamental matrix from manually selected correspondences, computing a camera calibration matrix, and recovering planar homographies using real images.
-All scripts are self-contained and meant to be run directly.
+The project focuses on connecting the theory from *Multiple View Geometry* with practical experiments using real image data.
+The main components include fundamental matrix estimation, calibration matrix recovery, and homography computation.
+All scripts are self-contained and can be run directly.

-Included in this repository:

-Code for collecting point correspondences from stereo image pairs

-Fundamental matrix estimation (normalized 8-point algorithm)

-Calibration matrix estimation + refinement

-Homography estimation using DLT and OpenCV

-Visualizations for checking alignment and warp quality

-A written report summarizing the theory and experiments
+## Structure and Usage

+- **`collect_points.py`**
+  Opens two images and lets you manually pick corresponding points.
+Saves the selected points to a `.npy` file.

+- **`visualize_correspondences.py`**
+  Loads the saved `.npy` file and visualizes the correspondences across the stereo pair.

+- **`estimate_fundamental_and_K.py`**
+  Computes the fundamental matrix using the normalized 8-point algorithm and estimates the calibration matrix \(K\).

+- **`compare_with_ground_truth_E.py`**
+  Uses the provided ground-truth \(K\) values to compute the essential matrix and compare it with the estimated version.

+- **`refine_K_from_F.py`**
+  Performs nonlinear optimization to refine the calibration matrix using the structure of the essential matrix.

+- **`homography_checkerboard.py`**
+  Detects checkerboard corners, computes homographies using both DLT and OpenCV, and visualizes the planar alignment.

-To run the experiments, place your images in the specified folders and execute the corresponding Python scripts.
-Each script prints results to the console and saves output files where needed.
+Place your images in the `img_stereo/` and `img_homo/` folders before running the scripts.
+Each script prints numerical results to the console and saves output files when needed.

+This work forms the basis for my thesis, where I plan to continue exploring stereo reconstruction, planar geometry, and camera pose recovery.